jonasborn/launchpad-api/README.md

 # About
 This is a Java API for the Novilation Launchpad.
-The documentation is still pending but the API is quite strait forward:
+The documentation is still pending but the API is quite straightforward:

 ``` java